farmera/sare_grant/study_results_drones.md

 * Section treatments were analyzed during early, mid, and late-season growth.

+Prior to analysis the master geotiff file for each date (containing precise coordinates of latitude and longitude) was sectioned to produce thirty consistent areas representing each treatment.
+Sectioning was performed using an automated technique guided by embedded latitude and longitude coordinates.

 The development and growth of the leafy part of the sugar cane plant plays a role in helping to maximize the interception of solar energy for photosynthesis.
 This leads to the accumulation of biomass and ultimately to a higher crop yield.
 Our first successful data capture occurred just a week following treatment of the sections with nitrogen.